tumagonx/nwjs_docs_old/Troubleshooting.md

 Sometimes the css doesn't display correctly, such as `-webkit-transform:translateZ(-1000px);`.
 Maybe it's the problem with the WebGL.

+## Running JavaScript blocks CSS-defined animations

+By default they are running in the same thread.

+You may change it if you add `--enable-threaded-compositing` flag to the [`chromium-args`](https://github.com/rogerwang/node-webkit/wiki/Manifest-format#chromium-args) section of your application's [manifest file](https://github.com/rogerwang/node-webkit/wiki/Manifest-format).

 ## Lack of libudev.so.0
 Maybe node-webkit doesn't work on your computer with the error.